khakhalin/notes/keywords/zettelkasten.md

 It seems that while his system was ingenious, Luhmann was also constrained by the physicality of cards that could only get that much info on them.
 So if he kept having thoughts, he would have to create a linked list of cards.
 We however can just add stuff to the same file.

 This note, for example, would have been represented by several linearly linked notes in his system.
-But in Zettlr, it's easier to just keep writing, until you need to branch (and actually, maybe, even for some time after that, until the branch becomes too long).
+But in **Zettlr**, it's easier to just keep writing, until you need to branch (and actually, maybe, even for some time after that, until the branch becomes too long).

 * From another [blog polst by Phil Houtz](https://writingcooperative.com/zettelkasten-its-like-gtd-for-writing-and-here-s-why-you-should-consider-it-7dddf02be394): Actually, as it turns out, **Luhmann had tags** as well.
 For keywords and key themes, he used special cards that listed cards related to this keyword.